Ham is an essential ingredient in many meals.

 You might be wondering: what’s the correlation between the type of ham and how it’s stored?

-Whilst these minor differences in how long your ham lasts could seem insignificant, it can actually prove to be very useful when deciding whether to put your ham in the freezer or fridge.
+While these minor differences in how long your ham lasts could seem insignificant, they can actually prove to be very useful when deciding whether to put your ham in the freezer or fridge.

-For example, fresh, uncured, and uncooked ham can last from 3-5 days in the fridge, and can last up to 6 months in the freezer.
+For example, fresh, uncured, and uncooked ham can last from 3-5 days in the fridge and up to 6 months in the freezer.

-Some hams such as cured, cooked-before-eating, or uncooked ham usually lasts from 5-7 days in the fridge, and can keep from 3-4 months in the freezer.
+Some hams, such as cured, cooked-before-eating, or uncooked ham, usually last from 5-7 days in the fridge and can keep from 3-4 months in the freezer.

-Lastly, fully cooked, vacuum-sealed, unopened ham lasts until the expiration date specifies in the fridge, but survives a meagre 1-2 months in the freezer in comparison to the other hams.
+Lastly, fully cooked, vacuum-sealed, unopened ham lasts until the expiration date in the fridge but survives a meager 1-2 months in the freezer in comparison to the other hams.

 The Verdict: Does Ham Go Bad?

-Plus, if you can’t see any visible defects, or it smells fine, the ham is probably safe to use.
+Plus, if you can’t see any visible defects and it smells fine, the ham is probably safe to use.